Y0N1N1/lemons/README.md

 ## Architecture
 Lemons's architecture is pretty basic, it works with Tensor objects for data, where the data is a data_matrix of shape (n, m), and features are a vector feature_vector of shape (n).
 A further diagram on the training process is as follows:
 ----- to do -----
+Lemons's network architecture is a matrix containing each layer and it's respective weights, stored in the commonly used .h5 file type.
 ## To Do

 - make loss.grad_comp